songpoemHQ/songpoem.github.io/_economies/creator.md

 **What is the Creator Economy?**
 The creator economy is a term that refers to the growing trend of people making a living through online content creation.
 This can include things like YouTube videos, podcasts, blogging, and social media.
 It’s a way for people to use their creativity and passion to make a living, without having to go through traditional channels.
+Not just these, People can make money by charging subscription fee for their newsletter.

 The creator economy is still in its early days, but it’s already having a big impact.
 For one thing, it’s helping to democratize the creative industry.
 In the past, if you wanted to be a writer or musician, you needed to get lucky and be discovered by the right people.
 But now, anyone with a computer and an internet connection can reach a global audience.